giannilmbd/dynare/doc/manual/source/the-model-file.rst

        Accept periodic solution where solution alternates between two sets of results (equivalent of ``simul_periodic_solution``).
        Default: not enabled.

+    .. option:: smoother_max_check_ahead_periods = INTEGER

+       If set to a finite number, it enforces the OccBin algorithm to check ahead only for the maximum number of periods (i.e. when we want agents to be myopic beyond some future period) instead of potentially endogenously increasing ``likelihood_check_ahead_periods`` ever further.
+Equivalent of ``simul_max_check_ahead_periods``.
+Default: Inf.

+    .. option:: smoother_inversion_filter

+       Employ the inversion filter of :cite:t:`CubaBorda:2019` when running the smoother.
+The underlying assumption is that the system starts at the steady state.
+In this case, the inversion filter will provide the required smoother output.
+Default: not enabled.

+    .. option:: smoother_piecewise_kalman_filter

+       Employ the piecewise Kalman filter of :cite:t:`Giovannini:2021` when running the smoother.
+Default: enabled.

+    .. option:: smoother_plot

+       Plot linear vs piecewise linear smoothed shock estimates.
+Default: enabled.

+    .. option:: smoother_first_period_occbin_update = INTEGER

+       First period in which PKF filter steps are used when running the smoother.
+If greater than 1, linear Kalman filter steps are used before this period.
+Default: 1.

+    .. option:: smoother_max_number_of_iterations = INTEGER

+       Maximum number of smoother iterations that attempt to find a consistent sequence of shocks and regimes.
+Default: 10.

+    .. rubric:: Likelihood computation options

     .. option:: likelihood_periods = INTEGER

        Number of periods employed during the simulation when computing the likelihood